sdellis/intro-to-iiif/README.md

 ```
 import manifest from '../data/manifest'
 import manifesto from '../../node_modules/manifesto.js/dist/server/manifesto.js'
+const manifestation = manifesto.create(JSON.stringify(manifest))

-window.manifestation = manifestation
+window.manifestation = manifestation // <-- This allows us to inspect the manifestation in the console
 ```
-Now we can actually play with Manifesto in the console:
+Now we can actually play with the "manifestation" in the console:
 ```
 $ npm run dev
 ```